renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

      7. On failure, tag old image as latest and remove new image followed by service restart
    - NOTE: Systemd is configured with 1 min timeout so as to allow any on going mitigation to complete before exiting for a stop/restart.

+5. SONiC image update
+   - SONiC image is built with this container image, like all other features.
+   - Any image upgrade will install the built-in image
+   - Based on config, it would self update as needed.

 # LoM service Actions:
 Therea are 3 types of actions as below.
 Each are independent units of actions bound together via pre-declared/run-time-config.